melsman/mlkit/doc/arm64-abi.md

 GC-enabled X64 compiler built with MLKit passes all 130 default `test_dev` checks (65 without GC and 65 with generational GC).
 Native ARM64 execution checks are described in [arm64-compiler.md](arm64-compiler.md).
-These results do not establish ARM GC interoperability or a native bootstrap fixed point.
+These results establish the tested ARM GC paths, but not a native bootstrap fixed point.

 A bootstrap limitation remains: using the installed X64 MLKit to build this compiler with `-no_gc` produces a compiler that crashes when compiling